bobriat/django-react/README.md

 ```

-The default home.html in templates is over ridden by React Js.
-Any changes made to `assets/js/app.jsx` shows in browser.
+The default `home.html` in templates is over ridden by React, Rest API.
+Any changes made to `assets/js/index.jsx` shows in browser.